AHartNtkn/AHartNtkn.github.io/_posts/2020-09-18-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ```
 The minimal value for this quantity will be `BDM(X|Y)`.

 This quantity will always be nonnegative and we can always minimize it to zero by making `P` empty.
 This is obviously not intended.
-It also doesn't make much sense to me that we're taking the log of `nx` if `nx` is just the count of `rx`s rather than, say, the length of `rx` times the number of occurrences.
+It also doesn't make much sense to me that we're taking the log of `nx` if `nx` is just the count of `rx`s rather than something involving the length of `rx`.
 And shouldn't that log term scale with the difference between `nx` and `ny` in some way?
 The paper offers no real intuition.

 Maybe looking at the [original BDM paper](https://arxiv.org/abs/1609.00110) can offer clarification.
 It gives a nice example which I'll reproduce here.
 Let's say we're applying BDM to the string
 ```